Norwegian Air Force

 Also under the control of 717 Sqn at Regge were two Falcon 20 Electronic Warfare (EW) aircraft.
-These were civilian pattern Dassaut Falcon executive jets that were heavily modified and sold to several air forces as a stop-gap area EW platform.
+These were civilian pattern Dassaut Falcon executive jets, heavily modified and sold to several air forces as a stop-gap area EW platform.
 The programme was quite successful.

 P-3C & P-3N Orion